mvolkmann/blog/src/rust.md

 Maps that use strings for keys and/or values typically use the type `String` so they are owned by the map and therefore have the same lifetime.

-To use the `HashMap` type by ony its name:
+To use the `HashMap` type by only its name:

 ```rust
 use std::collections::HashMap;